okcoders/curriculum/Module-3/Day-8/README.md

 ### Suggest

-- create a function that will suggest an item to the customer based on the current weather (perhaps iced coffee if it is hot?), allow the customer to input their location.
+- create a function that will suggest an item to the customer based on the current weather (perhaps iced coffee if it is hot?), allow the customer to input their location (zip code).

 ### Future Suggest

-- create a function that will suggest an item to the customer based on the weather in the future (perhaps hot coffee if it is going to be rainy?), allow the customer to input their location, and a time in the future.
+- create a function that will suggest an item to the customer based on the weather in the future (perhaps hot coffee if it is going to be rainy?), allow the customer to input their location, and a time (2 days from now, or 3 days from now) in the future.
 You will need to use the forecast api from weatherapi.com

 ### Bonus

-- read the below, try to incorporate some of the ideas into your program
+- read the below, try to incorporate some of the ideas from it into your program (specifically, using other npm libraries to enhance your program)

 https://medium.com/@manavshrivastava/lets-build-a-cli-command-line-interface-with-node-js-d3b5faacc5ea